Lavender Fields Near London: 6 Pretty Purple Days Out This Summer

 Towards the north of Essex, Finchingfield is home to a camping and glamping site located in a wildflower meadow, with its own micro lavender farm on site.

 Finchingfield Camping and Lavender, Howe Street, Finchingfield, Essex, CM7 4JB.
-Details for 2023 season TBC — watch this space.
+2025 details TBC, keep an eye on the website for details.

 Lavender Fields at Hartley Park Farm, Selborne Road, Alton, Hampshire, GU34 3HP